GRxeno/Text2Speech/README.md

     ```
 2. Import it to Eclipse IDE.

-3. Add all external JARs inside the lib folder to the project (FREE TTS and POI).
+3. Add all external JARs inside the lib folder to the project classpath (FREE TTS and POI).

 4. Run the application :D